jkeefe/newmark-design-development/THE_FINE_PRINT.md

 If you are inspired by others, note it.
 It's just right.

 And when working on teams, you may be asked to honestly note the specific and/or relative contributions of each teammate.

+Please note that other forms of academic dishonesty include:

+- Unauthorized collaboration.
+- Fabrication of information, quotes or sources.
+- Impeding the work of others.